-CBSE Class 11 English The Tale of Melon City Summary, Explanation, Difficult word Meaning
+CBSE Class 11 English Lesson 5 The Tale of Melon City Summary, Line by Line Explanation along with Difficult Word Meanings from Snapshots Book

 Class 11 English (Snapshots book) Chapter 8 The Tale of Melon City